ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

 $ sudo raspi-config
 ```

+...
+Instructions TBA ...

 ### Install the latest software updates (OS, security patches, etc.)

-Now that are RPi is fully set up and is a proper citizen of your network it's time to set up some script which will help you keep your RPi up-to-date with latest versions of the OS Kernal, all installed packages and of course will apply security updates to our packages.
+Now that your RPi is fully set up and is a proper citizen of your network it's time to set up a couple of scripts which will help you keep your RPi up-to-date with latest versions of the OS Kernal, all installed packages and of course will apply security updates to our packages.

 I always create a user script directory  **~/bin** in our home directory.
-I then also tell the shell that I can find unknonw commands in this bin directory.
+I then also tell the shell that it can find unknown commands in this **~/bin** directory.
 First let's make the directory:

 ```bash
 $ mkdir ~/bin  # create bin directory